⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 Scalability versus performance

 The concepts of scalability and performance can easily be explained using cars as an example.
 A car to get as fast as possible from A to B. If you own a Toyota Yaris, you will not get any faster from A to B if you buy one more.
 Buying one more Toyota – is what we call scalability.
-It will only make it possible for you get from A to B with more people.
-But if you want to get from A to B faster, you should sell the Toyota, and replace it with a Tesla – that’s performance.
+It will only make it possible for you to get from A to B with more people.
+But if you want to get from A to B faster, you should sell the Toyota and replace it with a Tesla – that’s performance.

 Scalability

-An interesting thing to note, is that the ability to scale usually comes at the cost of performance.
-This means that you can expect the speed of your website to decrease, if you want to increase the number of visitors you are able to serve at the same time.
+An interesting thing to note is that the ability to scale usually comes at the cost of performance.
+This means that you can expect the speed of your website to decrease if you want to increase the number of visitors you are able to serve at the same time.

 Performance

-There are a whole lot of technical metrics that relate that are used to describe and measure speed, such as time to first byte (TTFB), First Paint, First Meaningful Paint, Time to Interactive and tens, if not hundreds more.
+There are a whole lot of technical metrics that relate that are used to describe and measure speed, such as time to first byte (TTFB), First Paint, First Meaningful Paint, Time to Interactive, and tens, if not hundreds more.

 What is slow, and what is fast?